switer/imper/README.md

 An presentations/slides visual editor website for creating impress.js slider (impress.js is inspired by the idea behind prezi.com)

-An presentation editor and the player powered by impress.js
+And the player powered by impress.js and shower

 ### Imper Editor